walkabilly/HKR6130_MUN/week1.md

 ## Tasks

 1. Choose a blogging platform or website platform.
 I recommend using [Blogger](https://www.blogger.com/) or [Wordpress](https://wordpress.com/).
-2. Write a blog post (max 500 words) describing the main discussion points the 4 readings.
+2. Write a blog post (max 500 words) describing the main discussion points of the 4 readings.
 3. Post the link to the D2L Discussion Forum *Blog post links*.